The first time I noticed mullioned windows was at my neighbour’s house.

 True structural bars separate glass panes in traditional windows, each in its own frame.

 Glazing compound seals glass to mullions, offering historical charm.
-Regular maintenance ensures weatherproofing and energy efficiency.
+Regular maintenance ensures weather-proofing and energy efficiency.

 Structure: Individual glass panes set in separate frames with glazing compound weatherproofing seals.